semanticClimate/p/en/events/formats-for-future-oa-week-2022.md

 ### Register for exclusive access!

-Registered participants can join the #semanticClimate team's private Zoom Channel for demonstrations, feedback and support!

-(Of course you can start right away without registering, [with the links and materials in our blog section](../../posts), but for real time, face-to-face explanation and support from the #semanticClimate team, you should register.)
+[Registered participants](https://www.eventbrite.co.uk/e/formats-for-future-liberating-and-semantify-ipcc-reports-tickets-439057261087) can join the #semanticClimate team's private Zoom Channel for demonstrations, feedback and support!
+(Even without registering you can start right away [with the links and materials in our blog section](../../posts), but for real time, face-to-face explanation and support from the #semanticClimate team, you should register.)

 * ***Monday*** -- Getting started: Words, abbreviations and wordcloud
 * ***Tuesday*** -- Dictionaries and Wikidata
 * ***Wednesday*** -- Markup with dictionaries
 * ***Thursday*** -- <a href="https://pypi.org/project/pygetpapers/" target="_blank">pygetpapers</a> for Climate Justice
 * ***Friday*** -- Summing up, feedback, ideas and next steps

-<p><a class="registration" href="https://www.eventbrite.co.uk/e/formats-for-future-liberating-and-semantify-ipcc-reports-tickets-439057261087" target="_blank">&rarr; Register on EventBrite to take part and meet the team for support and discussion</a></p>

 ## How the hackathon works